How to Process Ingredients for Carp Bait

 Digestibility concerns how effectively consumed nutrients can be digested and absorbed.

-Processing can influence that, but the result depends on:
+Processing can influence that, but the result depends on ingredient type, treatment method, treatment severity, nutrient involved and complete formulation.

-For example, suitable processing can improve the value of some plant materials, while excessive treatment can be counterproductive.
+Suitable processing can improve the value of some plant materials.
+Excessive processing can be counterproductive.
+Under-processing can leave a raw ingredient unfinished.

 Read Carp Bait Digestibility for the full nutrient-use discussion.